mzieger/CommunityCode-AppiumCodeExamples/README.md

 ## **Project structure**
-### Package & Classes details:
+### Package & Classes Details

+#### quickStartTests
-- QuickstartTests: This package includes basic tests for Android and ios.
-Some basic appium commands are present in this package such as click(), findElement(), and sendKeys().
+This package includes basic tests for Android and ios.
+Some basic Appium commands are present in this package such as click(), findElement(), and sendKeys().

+#### optionalCapabilities
-- OptionalCapabilities: This package uses optional capabilities that can be used to run the Appium test.
+This package uses optional capabilities that can be used to run the Appium test.
 Aside from the mandatory capabilities, you can set the following optional capabilities:
 - buildVersion: Install/launch the app by build version.
 - commandScreenshot: In video report, take a screenshot before and after every action when commandScreenshot is set to true.
 - doNotGoHomeOnQuit: Device remains in the last state even after ending the test when dontGoHomeOnQuit is set to true.
 - installOnlyForUpdate: Install the app only if an older version is already installed on the device.
 - releaseDevice: Gives the capability to not release a device after performing driver.quit().
 - releaseVersion: Install/launch the app by release version.
 - reportDisable: Do not generate a report.

+#### advancedCommands
-- AdvancedCommands: These are special commands using the executeScript command.
+These are special commands using the executeScript command.
   - adbPushFile: Perform the ADB push file to device command.
   - adbPullFile: Perform the ADB pull file from device command.
   - audioPlay: Play an audio file.
   - audioRecording: Record to a file, from the device.
   - installApp: Install the application with given name/unique name/build version/release version/both build and release version.
-  - loggingDevice: startLoggingDevice and stopLoggingDevice commands are used to start and stop device log will be written to the path provided by the user.
+  - startLoggingDevice: Start the device log.
+The log is written to the path provided by the user.
+  - stopLoggingDevice: Stop the device log.
   - performanceTransactionForApplication: Start performance transaction collects data on duration, cpu, battery, memory of the specified application on the device.
-  - report: Adds a step to the generated report.
+  - report: Add a step to the generated report.
-  - sendKeysWithBT: This command sends keyboard events to the Bluetooth keyboard on the device.
+  - sendKeysWithBT: Send keyboard events to the Bluetooth keyboard on the device.
   - setAuthenticationReply: Simulate different authentication responses on applications that request a user fingerprint authentication.
-  - setLocation: Set the current geo location.
+  - setLocation: Set the current geolocation.
   - setReportStatus: Override the final report status.
   - simulateCapture: Simulate use of the camera by injecting an image file to the camera preview screen.
   - startStepsGroup: Start a group mark.